-Hillel Bachrach is a dynamic executive entrepreneur, with over 30 years of hands-on management and directorship with all aspects of successful commercial global introductions of new, innovative, and revolutionary medical technologies.
-His work has lead to significant sustained and profitable growth providing direct and positive impact on the valuation of the corresponding enterprise.
-Bachrach is the Managing Partner of 20/20 HealthCare Partners LLC.
+Hillel Bachrach is a dynamic executive entrepreneur with over 30 years of hands-on management, directorship & investor involved with all aspect of successful global commercial introductions of new, innovative and revolutionary medical technologies.
+His work led to significant sustained and profitable growth providing direct and positive impact on the valuation of the corresponding enterprise.

 Christine is a serial Entrepreneur, Founder & Former CEO of two Life Science Companies: INTICA Biomedical (Personalized Medicine/Cancer) and TARIS Biomedical.
 TARIS (www.tarisbiomedical.com), acquired by Allergan in 2014,was co-founded with Prof. Michael Cima and Prof. Robert Langer from MIT, Cambridge, MA.
 Christine is a Venture Partner and Entrepreneur in Residence with 20/20 HealthCare Partners, a private global investment group.
 Previously, Christine was with Merck & Co. in Whitehouse Station, NJ, where she was leading worldwide Commercialization for Inflammation, Neuroscience and Cardiovascular Products.
 Prior to Merck & Co., Christine assumed various R&D, Business Management and Commercialization Functions at Hoffmann- La Roche in Basel, Switzerland.
 Christine got her Degree’s in Medical Technology & Immunochemistry (Biochemistry) from the Institute for Hygiene and Infectious Diseases / Medical School of the University of Saarbrücken, Germany.